 Benedictine University is accredited by the Higher Learning Commission (HLC) and is a member of the North Central Association of Colleges and Schools.
 In February 2003, Benedictine University was formally approved by the Higher Learning Commission of the North Central Association as an institution entitled to receive re-accreditation through an Academic Quality Improvement Program (AQIP).
 This alternative quality improvement process and outcomes review is only available to universities in good standing with the HLC.
-Our university accreditation status is online.
-Nutrition - Benedictine University
+Our university accreditation status is online. https://ben.edu/degree_programs/nutrition-and-dietetics/